ni/monodrive-documentation/docs/Camera.md

 </p>

 ## Annotation
-All cameras support annotation.
+All cameras support the annotation feature.
 The annotation feature will give you bounding boxes for all the dynamic objects in the scene.
 Add the following json tags to any camera configuration.
 ```
 "annotation": {
     "desired_tags": [